 Words of Welcome from Xavier University's Associate Provost for Student Affairs

-You may or may not have a similar aha moment tonight, but in the days and weeks to come you will see that Xavier will open up for you a host of opportunities that will invite you and challenge you to become your very best selves.
+Let me tell you, you also have arrived.
+You may or may not have a similar realization of this tonight, but in the days and weeks to come you will see that Xavier will open up for you a host of opportunities that will invite you and challenge you to become your very best selves.

-While you must continue to own your experience you do so with the support of individuals from across the university.
+While you must continue to own your experience, you do so with the support of individuals from across the university.

 On the horizon are opportunities and possibilities; we look forward to pursuing them with you.

 Xavier is a better place as a result of your being here.
 I welcome you to the start of your next grand adventure.